 A real estate investment trust (REIT) is a specialized type of investment vehicle that provides investors with exposure to commercial real estate assets without the hassle of actually owning it.
-Shares in REITs can be publicly traded – meaning they can be bought and sold like stocks, bonds, and mutual funds – which provide investors with a degree of liquidity not normally available in real estate.
-Or, they can be privately traded, which means they are only available to Accredited Investors who meet certain income and net worth requirements.
+Shares in REITs can be publicly traded – meaning they can be bought and sold like stocks, bonds, and mutual funds – which provides investors with a degree of liquidity not normally available in real estate.
+Or, REITs can be privately traded, which means they are only available to accredited investors who meet certain income and net worth requirements.

-Herein lies the key point.
 1031 Exchange rules stipulate that the transaction must involve “real” property, which is the physical, tangible structure of real estate.
-Because an investment in a REIT involves shares of stock, they are not considered like kind to physical real estate.
-So, for example, an investor could not receive the tax deferral benefits of a 1031 Exchange if they used property sale proceeds to purchase shares in American Tower (NYSE: AMT), which is the largest publicly traded REIT in the United States.
+Because an investment in a REIT involves shares of stock, they are not considered like-kind to physical real estate.
+So, for example, an investor could not receive the capital gains tax deferral benefits of a 1031 Exchange if they used property sale proceeds to purchase shares in American Tower (NYSE: AMT), which is the largest publicly traded REIT in the United States.

 However, there is an alternative and it involves using the sale proceeds to invest in a specialized type of REIT called an “UPREIT.”

 UPREIT: An Alternative Solution in a 1031 Exchange

 UPREIT is an acronym for Umbrella Partnership Real Estate Investment Trust and it can provide an alternative solution to investors looking to exchange property sale proceeds into a REIT.